chitsbits/ml-food-dispenser/index.md

 [TensorFlow Lite](https://www.tensorflow.org/lite) is a lightweight framework for deploying TensorFlow models onto IoT devices, such as for Android, iOS, and Raspberry Pi.
 Now that I had my working model, I wrote [`LiteConverter.ipynb`](https://github.com/chitsbits/bowl-ml/blob/master/LiteConverter.ipynb) to convert the model from the *SavedModel* format into a `.tflite` file.

-Running in the dispenser's Raspberry Pi is [`CatFeeder.py`](https://github.com/chitsbits/bowl-ml/blob/master/cat_feeder/CatFeeder.py), which hosts a basic HTTP server using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
+Running in the dispenser's Raspberry Pi is [`CatFeeder.py`](https://github.com/chitsbits/bowl-ml/blob/master/cat_feeder/CatFeeder.py), which hosts a basic HTTP web service using [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 The program waits for POST requests from the cat detector, which contains the current status of the cat detector.
 If both the cat is in the room and the bowl is empty, a function is called which uses the GPIO pins to power the Lego motor, driving an axle that pushes food through an opening.

 The dispenser is mounted on a stand, with a 3D printed chassis, containing a box for the motor and a container for the cat food.
 I modelled the chassis using [FreeCAD](https://www.freecadweb.org/) and [Cura](https://ultimaker.com/software/ultimaker-cura), and printed it at home with an Anycubic Mega X.